nutkiattisak/selector-sensei/en/content/general-selectors/universal-selector.md

 ## CSS Specificity

 The Universal Selector has the lowest specificity of all CSS selectors.
 This means that it will be overridden by any more specific selectors (e.g., element selectors, class selectors, ID selectors).

+## Best Practices

+- Use the Universal Selector sparingly and only when necessary.
+- Combine it with other selectors to limit its scope and improve performance.
+- Be mindful of specificity and inheritance when using the Universal Selector.